 UVB Lighting and Ball Pythons

-With the exception of some uncommon pet snakes, UVB lighting is unnecessary for snakes.
+With the exception of some uncommon pet snakes, it is widely viewed as not necessary for captive snake species.
 Will it hurt?
-No, and it may also increase their activity and/or coloration, but ball pythons and most other pet snakes can be perfectly healthy without the aid of UVB lighting.
+No, and it may also increase their activity and/or coloration.
+Although healthy without the aid of UVB lighting, the research is ongoing in the areas of where it could benefit them.
 If you do decide to offer UVB lighting make sure the bulb is about 10 to 12 inches away from your snake and change it out every six months, even though it still appears to be working.
 UVB is an invisible spectrum of light and will expire before the visible spectrum runs out.
 Therefore, the bulbs don't typically last longer than six months unless the packaging notes that further testing has proved otherwise.

 Heat Lights and Ball Pythons

 Many snake owners use under tank heating pads to keep the tank warm but it can be difficult to maintain and monitor proper temperatures with heating pads.
 Heat lights offer a more natural day/night cycle for your pet snake than heating pads.
 You can have two separate heat lights, each on a 12-hour cycle.
 Leave the daylight heat light on during the day and turn the "night-glo" or nocturnal red light on at night.
-This will simulate a natural day/night cycle and help to keep your snake from getting stressed.
+This will simulate a natural environment and help keep your snake free from the stress an inappropriate light cycle may cause.

 Incandescent heat bulbs come in a variety of wattages to allow you to provide your enclosure with the proper temperatures.
 The smaller the tank, the lower the wattage that is needed.
 You wouldn't want to put a ball python in a 10-gallon tank with a 150-watt bulb.
 It would get much too warm in the enclosure.
 Be sure to place the heat bulb in a heat lamp with a ceramic or porcelain socket, not just a work light from the garage, and use a secure metal mesh screen top to keep your snake from escaping and burning himself on the hot lights.